High-Fidelity Quantum Information Transmission Using a Room-Temperature Nonrefrigerated Lossy Microwave Waveguide: Author Contributions

-\begin{addendum} \item[References] \end{addendum} \begin{addendum} \item This research is supported by Abu Dhabi Award for Research Excellence under ASPIRE/Advanced Technology Research Council (AARE19-062) 2019. \item[Author Contributions] M.Q. conceived the idea, developed the model, prepared the presented results, and took the lead in writing the manuscript.
-H.E. contributed to the developed model, validated the obtained results, and contributed to the manuscript writing. \item[Competing Interests] The authors declare no competing financial or nonfinancial interests. \item[Correspondence] Correspondence and requests for materials should be addressed to M.Q.~(email: montasir.qasymeh@adu.ac.ae). \end{addendum}
+M.Q. conceived the idea, developed the numerical model, prepared the presented results, and took the lead in writing the manuscript.
+H.E. contributed to the developed model, validated the obtained results, and contributed to the manuscript writing.